 Among the common mail server errors, 421 is a common one that happens due to ‘too many concurrent SMTP connections’.
-This error usually occurs a high-traffic recipient mail server.
+This error usually occurs in a high-traffic recipient mail server.

 What causes ‘Too many concurrent SMTP connections’ error?

-Senders sending mails to a high traffic mail server can end up getting bounce mails.
+Senders sending emails to a high traffic mail server can end up getting bounce mails.
 The error message in the bounce mail would usually be ‘421 Too many concurrent SMTP connections; please try again later.’

 The error message denotes that the connections to the recipient mail server have exceeded the limit.
 This high traffic can sometimes be a temporary problem due to a spike in the connections.